So it’s official: You’ve decided that you want to work from home. Awesome! Join the club. You’re gonna love it.

-If you’re considering becoming a VA, just don’t price your services too low.
-Remember that, unless you’re a full-time employee for a company, you’ll have to pay self-employment tax and factor in things like medical insurance, sick days and holidays.
+If you’re considering becoming a VA, be careful not to price your services too low.
+Remember that, unless you’re a full-time employee for a company, you’ll have to pay self-employment tax and cover your own medical insurance, sick days and holidays.

 To give you an idea, virtual assistant guru, Gina Horkey, said that she charged $34 per hour when starting out.
-Like with any job, the more skills that you have to offer, the more you can charge.
+But like with any job, the more skills that you have to offer, the more you can charge.

 It will depend on the client, but here are a few responsibilities you might have as a virtual assistant:

 - And much, much more

 VAs tend to work for entrepreneurs or small businesses, but can also work for busy executives.
 A good VA helps the person they’re working for save time and focus on the things that only they can do.

 Where to find virtual assistant jobs

 Like what you’re hearing so far?
 Here are a few websites where you can find virtual assistant jobs:

 You might also want to check out the Facebook groups for remote workers and digital nomads (like Digital Nomads Around the World, Digital Nomads Medellin, Chiang Mai Digital Nomads etc), which are filled with remote workers and entrepreneurs who might be on the lookout for a virtual assistant.